The Doon School: Present day

 In June 2016, the school announced the appointment of Matthew Raggett, principal of the Leipzig International School's secondary department, to succeed Peter McLaughlin as headmaster.
 Until the start of McLaughlin's headmastership, the student demographic was dominated by boys hailing from the North Indian states.
 To make the school more diverse, Raggett continued McLaughlin's outreach initiative of inviting more applications from boys in South and Northeast Indian states.
 The school was the subject of a 2018 Channel 4 documentary series called Indian Summer School, which was based on a social experiment to see if five under-performing British boys would thrive in Doon.
 In January 2020, Matthew Raggett stepped down as the tenth headmaster citing personal reasons.
 In March 2020, the school was shut down for the first time since its founding in 1935, and boys were sent home due to the COVID-19 pandemic and the Indian lockdown.
-Online classes are being conducted for students through video conferencing apps.
+Online classes were being conducted for students through video conferencing apps.
 Jagpreet Singh was appointed the eleventh headmaster of Doon in April 2020; he is a member of the Headmasters' and Headmistresses' Conference, UK.